List of In Another World with My Smartphone characters: Duchy of Brunhild

 Born in the far eastern country of Eashen to a samurai family, Yae left her home to travel and hone her skills elsewhere.
 Touya's group crosses paths with her during their travels, helping to fend off a group of ruffians attacking her.
 Thereafter, she decides to accompany Touya on his travels.
 However, Yae is practically a human garbage disposal; regularly putting a strain on the group's funds to compensate for her high metabolism.
 Eventually, she returns to Eashen alongside the group to save her father, brother, and hometown from a provincial war within the country.
+Yae also made close friendship with Elze, especially Hildegard for their equal skills of swordsmanship.
 She is Touya's fourth fiancée and Yakumo's mother.